Galileo's Middle Finger: Synopsis

 Bailey's book was based on the academic publications of psychologist Ray Blanchard, which Bailey interpreted for a lay audience.
-The larger audience and potential to influence public beliefs about transgenderism led a prominent transgender activist, Lynn Conway, to campaign against Bailey.
+The larger audience and potential to influence public beliefs about transness led a prominent transgender activist, Lynn Conway, to campaign against Bailey.
 Dreger concludes that the accusations levied against Bailey by Conway and others did not hold up to scrutiny.
 "Conway developed what became an enormous Web site hosted by the University of Michigan for the purpose of taking down Bailey and his ideas [and] that largely enabled me to figure out what she had really done and how Bailey had essentially been set up in an effort to shut him up about autogynephilia".
 Dreger wrote that some activists had turned their horror at Bailey's findings into a very public vendetta against him and his family, including thinly veiled allegations that he sexually abused his children.
 After researching the allegations against Bailey, she concluded that they were false.
 Moreover, Dreger observed that "the most interesting mail, from my perspective, came from trans women who wrote to tell me that, though they weren't thrilled with Bailey's oversimplifications of their lives, they also had been harassed and intimidated by Andrea James for daring to speak anything other than the politically popular 'I was always just a woman trapped in a man's body' story.
 They thanked me for standing up to a bully."